aston89/DeFatiguer-Adaptive-Audio-Processor/README.md

 Output Files
 - Audio: The processed audio file (output.wav).
 - Text Report: A detailed text report is generated alongside the audio, offering insights into the original and cleaned audio metrics.

 ---

-# Notes

-Defatiguer presents a particularly interesting utility in **broadcast scenarios**, especially in traditional radio environments where prolonged listening is common.
-By addressing spectral instabilities and phase incoherence, it allows for more comfortable extended listening sessions, reducing auditory fatigue that can arise from continuous exposure to potentially problematic material.
-This can be especially valuable for formats that rely on long-term engagement such as **heavy electronic compressed music**, talk radio or all-day music programming.

-Additionally, Defatiguer shows promise as a **valuable tool in pre-loudness maximization workflows**.
-In these situations, its ability to mitigate various types of instabilities can effectively "clean up" the signal before it hits the final limiter.
-This can allow the limiter to work more efficiently and assertively without introducing undesirable artifacts, ultimately permitting a hotter final output while preserving a greater degree of sonic integrity.
-In practical terms : it essentially allows the limiter to **"pump harder"** (to borrow some colorful engineer slang) in a way that enhances overall loudness and impact without sacrificing quality.
-This positions Defatiguer as a strategic insert ahead of loudness maximization stages in mastering chains, particularly for genres or formats that aim for competitive loudness levels.

----